This smooth and creamy cheesecake has an elegant touch of strawberry sauce over the top. It tastes every bit as good as traditional cheesecake!

 You can skip that step if you'd like and use the sauce as a delicious low carb cheesecake topping and drizzle it over the top, once it's cooled and set.
 Or if you love strawberries as much as I do, you can do both!

-Ingredients for Keto Cheesecake with Strawberry Sauce
+What's in Keto Cheesecake with Strawberry Sauce

 - Super fine almond flour